 Garden of the Provinces & Territories - Plaza Interpretation

-This interpretation project was a collaboration between Intu and Achia Design for the National Capital Commission in Ottawa, ON.
+This interpretation project was a collaboration between Intu and Achia Design for Heritage Canada in Ottawa, ON.
 The Garden of the Provinces & Territories was originally constructed in 1962 as a fulfillment of part of Jacques Gréber’s 1950 plan for Canada’s Capital.
 The plaza was designed by Landscape Architect Don Graham of the NCC, and built in anticipation of the Centennial celebrations in 1967.
 The plaza has been renovated in recent years, including some alterations to improve accessibility.

 The interpretation tells the story of the surrounding garden’s symbolic links to the regions of Canada.